Maha: BJP, Sena to fight it out for sixth seat of Rajya Sabha | Politics

 Maha: BJP, Sena to fight it out for sixth seat of Rajya Sabha

-Shiv Sena and BJP will battle it out for the sixth seat of Rajya Sabha from Maharashtra as none of the seven candidates in the fray - four of the ruling Maha Vikas Aghadi MVA and three of BJP - withdrew their nomination on Friday.The election will be held on June 10.
+The Shiv Sena and BJP will battle it out for the sixth seat of Rajya Sabha from Maharashtra as none of the seven candidates in the fray - four of the ruling Maha Vikas Aghadi MVA and three of the BJP - withdrew their nominations on Friday.The election will be held on June 10.

 - Country: